With short form video now delivering the highest ROI of any social media content, you should be asking, “How short can my video be?”

 One final key point for helping to minimise bounce rates…

 Make sure you deliver what you promised when folks found your video.

-If you’ve optimised the metadata of your video for stuff, and then don’t deliver that stuff PDQ, folks will bounce.
+If you’ve optimised the metadata of your video for widgets, and then don’t deliver widgets PDQ, folks will bounce.

-Don’t be tempted to bring people to your video who are not directly interested in the content!
+Don’t be tempted to drive traffic to your video which is not directly interested in the content!

 If your business could benefit from short form video production, contact us!